mariumtapal/sds235-final-project/README.md

 # SDS 235: Visual Analytics - Final Project

-## A Shiny App about NYC Civilian Complaints About PD
+## A Shiny App exploring NYC Civilian Complaints about the NYPD

 Our app is deployed on shinyapps.io at this link
 <add link after deploying>.
 You could also run it by cloning this